Theatre Royal Haymarket

-The Theatre Royal Haymarket (also known as Haymarket Theatre or the Little Theatre) is a West End theatre on Haymarket in the City of Westminster which dates back to 1720, making it the third-oldest London playhouse still in use.
+The Theatre Royal Haymarket (also known as Haymarket Theatre or the Little Theatre) is a West End theatre in Haymarket in the City of Westminster which dates back to 1720, making it the third-oldest London playhouse still in use.
 Samuel Foote acquired the lease in 1747, and in 1766 he gained a royal patent to play legitimate drama (meaning spoken drama, as opposed to opera, concerts or plays with music) in the summer months.
 The original building was a little further north in the same street.
 It has been at its current location since 1821, when it was redesigned by John Nash.
 It is a Grade I listed building, with a seating capacity of 888.
 The freehold of the theatre is owned by the Crown Estate.

 The Haymarket has been the site of a significant innovation in theatre.
 In 1873, it was the venue for the first scheduled matinée performance, establishing a custom soon followed in theatres everywhere.
 Its managers have included Benjamin Nottingham Webster, John Baldwin Buckstone, Squire Bancroft, Cyril Maude, Herbert Beerbohm Tree, and John Sleeper Clarke, brother-in-law of John Wilkes Booth, who quit America after the assassination of Abraham Lincoln.
 Famous actors who débuted at the theatre included Robert William Elliston (1774–1831) and John Liston (1776–1846).